mdopt.mps package#

 | |

 For “ghost” bonds at indices 0, L-1 (i.e., bonds of dimension 1), where L is the length of the MPS, the corresponding singular value tensors at the boundaries would be the identities of the same dimension.
-We index sites with i from 0 to L-1, with bond i being left of site i.
+We index MPS tensors with i from 0 to L-1, while the singular values matrices are indexed from the left of each tensor, i.e., the singular values matrux with index i is to the left of site i.
 Essentially, it corresponds to storing each Γ[i] and Λ[i] as shown in fig.4b in reference [1].

 Class for finite-size explicit matrix product states (MPS) with open boundary conditions.